socotecio/django-socio-grpc/docs/features/authentication-permissions.rst

                 return True
             return context.user.is_superuser

+    class ExampleService(AsyncModelService):
+        permission_classes = [OnlySafeOrAdminOrOwner]

 Python Client Example
 ---------------------

-To use the authentication system in our client you need to pass the the value of the headers as you would do in classic DRF in the metadata ``headers`` key:
+To use the authentication system in our client you need to pass the the value of the headers as you would do in classic DRF in the metadata ``headers`` key (See :ref:`settings for key configuration<settings-map-medata-keys>`):

 .. code-block:: python
     :emphasize-lines: 10,13